Anglo-Spanish War (1585–1604): Naval war and privateering

-Dutch Revolt (1598-1604)
+Dutch Revolt (1598–1604)

-In 1598, the Spanish under Francisco Mendoza retook Rheinberg and Meurs in a campaign known as the Spanish winter of 1598-99.
+In 1598, the Spanish under Francisco Mendoza retook Rheinberg and Meurs in a campaign known as the Spanish winter of 1598–99.
 Mendoza then attempted to take Bommelerwaard island but the Dutch and English under Maurice thwarted the attempt and defeated him at Zaltbommel.
 Mendoza retreated from the area and the defeat resulted in chaos in the Spanish army – mutinies took place and many deserted.
 The following year the Dutch senate led by Johan van Oldenbarneveldt saw the chaos in the Spanish army and decided the time was ripe for a focal point of the war to be concentrated in Catholic Flanders.
 Despite a bitter dispute between Maurice and van Oldenbarneveldt, the Dutch and a sizeable contingent of the English Army under Francis Vere reluctantly agreed.
 They used Ostend (still in Dutch hands) as a base to invade Flanders.
 Their aim was to conquer the privateer stronghold city of Dunkirk.
-In 1600 they advanced toward Dunkirk and in a pitched battle the Anglo-Dutch inflicted a rare defeat on the tercio-led Spanish army at the Battle of Nieuwpoort in which the English played a major part.
+In 1600 they advanced toward Dunkirk and the Anglo-Dutch inflicted a rare defeat in a pitched battle on the tercio-led Spanish army at the Battle of Nieuwpoort in which the English played a major part.
 Dunkirk was never attempted however as disputes in the Dutch command meant that taking Spanish-occupied cities in the rest of the Republic took priority.
 Maurice's force thus withdrew leaving Vere to command Ostend in the face of an imminent Spanish siege.

 With the siege of Ostend underway, Maurice then went on the offensive on the Rhine frontier in the summer of 1600.
 Rheinberg and Meurs were thus retaken from the Spanish yet again, although an attempt on s'Hertogenbosch failed during the winter months.
 At Ostend in January 1602 after being reinforced, Vere faced a huge Spanish frontal assault organised by the Archduke Albert and in bitter fighting this was repelled with heavy losses.
 Vere left the city soon after and joined Maurice in the field, while Albert, who drew much criticism from army commanders for his tactics, was replaced by the talented Ambrogio Spinola.
 The siege dragged on for another two years as the Spanish attempted to take Ostend's strongpoints in a costly war of attrition.
 Around the same time Maurice continued his campaign, Grave was retaken but Vere was severely wounded during the siege.
 An attempt by the Dutch and English to relieve Ostend took place in mid-1604 but the inland of port of Sluis was besieged and captured instead.
-Soon after the Ostend garrison finally surrendered, after a siege of nearly four years and costing thousands of lives – for the Spanish, it was a pyrrhic victory.
+Soon afterwards the Ostend garrison finally surrendered, after a siege of nearly four years and costing thousands of lives; for the Spanish, it was a pyrrhic victory.